elliot-hicks/RL_Maze_Solver/README.md

 ## maze_maker Status:
 The maze_maker file is now finished.
-Unfortunately, an appication of pickle was not completed due to comlpications in other parts of the project.
+Unfortunately, an application of pickle was not completed due to complications in other parts of the project.
 All possible improvements are listed below:
 1. Add pickle or start using seeds, veering towards use of pickle so we could also save NN parameters.